 Police officers may choose to use non-standardized tests, particularly in states where the evidence provided by the standardized field sobriety tests is inadmissible for anything other than validating the officer’s right to detain the driver.
 Both standardized and non-standardized field sobriety tests are ‘divided attention’ tests that analyze a person’s ability to take instructions clearly and perform simple tasks upon request.

-If you are facing a DUI/DWI charge and possibly extensive jail time, do not hesitate and contact our proficient lawyers to setup a free initial case evaluation.
+If you are facing a DUI/DWI charge and possibly extensive jail time, do not hesitate and contact a proficient lawyer in your area to setup a free initial case evaluation.